norbertkranitz/gophry-dto-ssp/README.md

 Of course, you can define some validation rules - with the built in ```ValidationServiceProvider``` ([learn more](http://silex.sensiolabs.org/doc/providers/validator.html)) -  on the DTO object, so when the controller action is triggered you will have a validated request object, because request validation is done first.
 If your request data was invalid then the provider will throw a ```\Gophry\Provider\DTO\InvalidRequestException```, so the server will response with status code ```422 Unprocessable Entity```, because this exception is th extension of ```\Symfony\Component\HttpKernel\Exception\UnprocessableEntityHttpException```.

-If you would like to handle those invalid requests on an other way, then you can configure the provider easily.
-The only thing you have to do is change the exception class value.
+If you would like to handle those invalid requests on an other way, then you can configure the provider easily (please see below).
+The only thing you have to do is to change the exception class value.

 ## Installation